About Our Funders

 Mātātuhi Foundation

-The Mātātuhi Foundation was established in 2018 by the Auckland Writers Festival to support the growth and development of New Zealand's literary landscape.
-To achieve its goal the Foundation holds a biannual grants round; inviting submissions from projects that support and promote the work of New Zealand writers and/or increase the levels of literacy, engagement, or appreciation for New Zealand literature amongst New Zealand readers.
+The Mātātuhi Foundation was established by the Auckland Writers Festival to support the growth and development of New Zealand's literary landscape.
+To achieve this goal, the Foundation holds a biannual grants round; inviting submissions from projects that support and promote the work of New Zealand writers and/or materially increase the levels of engagement and appreciation for New Zealand literature among New Zealand readers.

 Visit the website